 Our team has decades of experience in successfully pursuing the maximum available compensation in maritime accident cases.
 We have won many cases involving a broad range of maritime accidents that involve serious injuries, and our lead trial lawyer, Scott Krist, recently recovered one of the largest published recoveries in Texas involving a single maritime plaintiff.

-The Krist Law Firm, P.C. has extensive experience with maritime accidents throughout the state of Texas.
+The Krist Law Firm, P.C. has extensive experience with maritime accidents and offshore injuries throughout the state of Texas.
 We also have the resources and skills to pursue your case against large companies such as shipping companies or oil companies.

-Call us today at or contact us using the form below to learn how we can help you in the aftermath of a catastrophic crane accident.
+Call us today at 281-283-8500 or contact us using the form below to learn how we can help you in the aftermath of a crane accident or need guidance filing an offshore injury claim.
 We offer a free consultation and you pay no fees unless we recover compensation for your injuries and other losses.